paulc4/microservices-demo/README.md

 ## Versions

-To access V1.0.0 of the repo, corresponding to Spring Cloud release-train Angel.SR6, use its tag: `v1.0.0`.
+To access V1.0.0 of the repo, corresponding to Spring Cloud release-train Angel.SR6, click on the releases tab in https://github.com/paulc4/microservices-demo.

 ## Using an IDE